Richard Ruíz

-Richard Ruíz (born 14 January 1986) is a Mexican professional footballer who plays as a midfielder for Chapulineros de Oaxaca.
+Richard Ruíz (born 14 January 1986) is a former Mexican professional footballer who last played as a midfielder for Alebrijes de Oaxaca.

 Club career

 Club Tijuana

 In 2009, Ruíz started playing for the Club Tijuana Xoloitzcuintles De Caliente.
 In 2010, he helped Tijuana obtain the Apertura 2010 champions.
 Then on 21 May 2011, his team advanced to the Primera División.

 Cruz Azul

 On 10 June 2015 it was confirmed Ruiz would join the club from Tijuana on a definite purchase.

 Tiburones Rojos de Veracruz

 On 7 June 2017 it was confirmed Richard Ruiz would join the club from Cruz Azul on a definite purchase.

 Toluca

 On 7 June 2018, After Toluca failed to come to an agreement with Club Leon for Leonel Lopez, Richard Ruiz was signed as a replacement for Lopez.